status-im/airbyte-custom-connector/source-basic-api-fetcher/README.md

 should work as you expect.

 #### Create credentials
-**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/bank-balance-fetcher) to generate the necessary credentials.
-Then create a file `secrets/config.json` conforming to the `source_bank_balance_fetcher/spec.yaml` file.
+**If you are a community contributor**, follow the instructions in the [documentation](https://docs.airbyte.com/integrations/sources/basic-api-fetcher) to generate the necessary credentials.
+Then create a file `secrets/config.json` conforming to the `source_basic_api_fetcher/spec.yaml` file.
 Note that any directory named `secrets` is gitignored across the entire Airbyte repo, so there is no danger of accidentally checking in sensitive information.
 See `integration_tests/sample_config.json` for a sample config file.

-**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source bank-balance-fetcher test creds` and place them into `secrets/config.json`.
+**If you are an Airbyte core member**, copy the credentials in Lastpass under the secret name `source basic-api-fetcher test creds` and place them into `secrets/config.json`.

 ### Locally running the connector